FAQs

 Who typically seeks out counselling with Malory?

 I provide individual counselling services to adults who are residents of the province of Nova Scotia (although I am able to work with some participants from other provinces as well).
-My typical therapy participants are women in midlife transitions, queer young adults (16+), and those seeking deeper connection to self, others, and the larger universe.
+My typical therapy participants are women in life transitions, queer young adults (18+), university students, and those seeking deeper connection to self, others, and beyond.
 I welcome participants from all backgrounds and intersections.

 What type of issues do you help address in counselling?